ealvarezdetoledo/ti-ext-tables/README.md

 ## Add table selection

-Enables service to tables by adding a table endpoint and adding the value to the order comment.
+Enables service to tables by adding a table endpoint and adding the value to a new order field.

 ### Table url
 Once installed a new location url is available in the format "$location/table/$id", e.g. /default/table/22.
 You should direct customers to this through the use of a QR code or visible URL on the table.